Join the UN75 Conversation: Here’s How!

 Post the UN75 video on your social media platform, and ask your friends, partners and networks to start making plans.
 Click here for a full set of communication assets and ideas.

-Organize an informal conversation: These can take place anywhere.
-It may be convenient to link to existing meetings and conferences or something more social like a team event, lunch or coffee morning.
-If organizing a meeting, consider using live-streams as an easy way for participants in different locations to watch, listen and participate in real-time.
+Organize an informal conversation: It may be convenient to link to existing meetings and conferences or something more social like a team event.

 Social media chats: Start a simple Q&A using Twitter, Google Hangouts, Facebook, etc. These are easily discoverable by a vast audience, and can encourage them to contribute to the consultation.
 Chats and Q&As are also useful at live events.